 Diller’s first task was to survey the property for spotted owls.
 He quickly fell for the animals, which are sharply intelligent, charmingly interactive and mesmerizing to behold.
 “It’s hard for a biologist who cares about animals to study spotted owls and not fall in love with them,” he says.
 “They’re amazing birds.
 They’re icons of mature forests.
 They’re so charismatic.”

 His findings, which came out just as the listing decision was being made, were surprising.
-As with all things owl at the time, they were also contentious: Spotted owls were doing fine in Green Diamond’s managed redwood forests.
-Conservationists reeled at the results, fearing they would give loggers free rein to decimate ancient forests.
+As with all things owl at the time, they were also contentious: spotted owls were doing fine in Green Diamond’s managed redwood forests.
+Conservationists reeled at the results, fearing they would give loggers free reign to decimate ancient forests.
 On the flip side, many local residents worried that the quest to save owls was going to rob people of jobs.
 As the situation became increasingly politicized, Diller’s personal life suffered.
 Once a revered professor, he was blindsided by the sudden prejudice he faced.
 He was accused of being a “biostitute”—selling out to his employer, willing to say anything for money.
 One salesperson at a local camera store refused to help him when he explained why he needed to take photos of the treetops.
 “She said, ‘Oh, you’re that kind of biologist,’ and she turned and walked away,” Diller recalls.
 “She left me standing there and wouldn’t sell me camera equipment because I worked for a timber company.”

 “It has become clear that, without management intervention of some kind, spotted owls will be lost in most if not all portions of their range.”